set graphics mode - use 640, or 800 or 1024 - or specify full mode - e.g. 800 600 24 = 800x600 x 24-bit colour

 Resolutions above 1024 x 768 are not supported by E2B because E2B uses memory in the same area as grub4dos stores large bitmaps.
 They also take a long time to load!

-You need to set GMODE correctly, especially if the bitmap is an 'odd' size, some examples are:
+You need to set GMODE correctly (default is 800), especially if the bitmap is an 'odd' size, some examples are:

 set GMODE=1024 (1024 by tallest available by highest bit depth available)

 set GMODE=1024 768 (1024 by 768 by highest colour bit depth available)